21 reasons you should definitely go to Iceland

 6. You can get mineral water straight from the tap

-Seriously.
-Icelanders are very proud of their tap-water, which flows straight from the mountains to the faucet.
+Icelanders are very proud of their tap-water (seriously), as it flows straight from the mountains to the faucet.
 Needless to say, sales of bottled mineral water in the country are pretty low.
-Almost all Icelandic homes and hotels also receive naturally heated hot water, which does mean that it smells a bit funny when it comes out the tap.
-But, don’t worry, it’s perfectly clean.

 7...and, their beer’s not that bad either